dieterich-lab/DCC/README.rst

 Installation
 =============

-DCC dependes on pysam, pybedtools, numpy and HTSeq
-The installation process of DCC will automatically check for the dependencies, if any dependence is missing from path, it will be automatically installed.
+DCC dependes on pysam, pybedtools, numpy, pandas, and HTSeq The installation process of DCC will automatically check for the dependencies, if any dependence is missing from path, it will be automatically installed.

 To download DCC from github, you can: